HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

   )
 }}

-Finally, we come to [Time to Interactive (TTI)](https://web.dev/tti/), which is considered "good" if the metric comes in at under 5 seconds.
+Finally, we come to <a hreflang="en" href="https://web.dev/tti/">Time to Interactive (TTI)</a>, which is considered "good" if the metric comes in at under 5 seconds.
 Given that only the 10th percentile barely slips in under the 5 second mark, most websites in our simulated environment are relying on JavaScript to such an extent that pages are unable to become interactive within a reasonable timeframe—especially the 90th percentile, which takes a staggering 41.2 seconds to become interactive.

 ### Long tasks/blocking time